Best Student Loans Of

 2 Interest is charged starting when funds are sent to the school.
 With the Fixed and Deferred Repayment Options, the interest rate is higher than with the Interest Repayment Option and Unpaid Interest is added to the loan’s Current Principal at the end of the grace/separation period.
 Payments may be required during the grace/separation period depending on the repayment option selected.
 Variable rates may increase over the life of the loan.

 3 For applications submitted directly to Sallie Mae, loan amount cannot exceed the cost of attendance less financial aid received, as certified by the school.
 Applications submitted to Sallie Mae through a partner website will be subject to a lower maximum loan request amount.
-Miscellaneous personal expenses (such as a laptop) may
+Miscellaneous personal expenses (such as a laptop) may be included in the cost of attendance for students enrolled at least half-time.

 4 Although we do not charge a penalty or fee if you prepay your loan, any prepayment will be applied as outlined in your promissory note—first to Unpaid Fees and costs, then to Unpaid Interest, and then to Current Principal.